 I can’t live without Writing Redux any more!
 Congratulations!
 It is so amazing and unique and the only problem I have with it is that once I visit, I want to stay for the next 5 hours.
 It is unlike anything I have ever seen.
 Surprising, fun, tasteful and boy, the combination of your take on texts and words and the material you share with us makes it simply addictive.
 Thank you so much!

-It also celebrates the sensory pleasures of books and paper, pens and fonts, illustration and graphic design, together with the places and spaces that lend themselves to reading and writing.
+It also shares the sensory pleasures of books and paper, pens and fonts, illustration and graphic design, together with the places and spaces that lend themselves to reading and writing.

-Below is a taste of the delights that WritingRedux will bring you in the coming years.
-A reservoir of sparkling writing to draw on – please do sign up for a regular, refreshing dip into word-treasures and the adventures of a reader-writer.
+Below is a taste of the delights that WritingRedux will bring you – a reservoir of sparkling writing to draw on – please do sign up for a regular, refreshing dip into word-treasures and the adventures of a reader-writer.
 Hope to see you here often.

 Image credit: YES! by ateliervonau, creativemarket.com